Colt-Zero/spyro06-source/README.md

 which support both the original tex format as well as png.
 This file replacement feature is new and mostly untested, so it likely will require further improvement.

+Version 1.0.3 update -
+New support for audio modding, now possible to extract dsp audio files with the Extract DSP audio batch file.
+You can mod audio by placing dsp files with the name of the entry you wish it to replace in a folder matching the name of the sound bank you are replacing it in.

+For example, if you want to replace the spfx_spyro_flinch1 audio entry from the sfx_world.gsb sound bank:
+You'd want custom_data_gc>sfx_world>spfx_spyro_flinch1.dsp

+To create a dsp audio file, you want to use VGAudio https://github.com/Thealexbarney/VGAudio/releases/latest to convert a wav audio file to dsp, with the given entry name you are trying to replace.
+VGAudio is also available for free at https://www.microsoft.com/en-us/p/vgaudio/9nblggh4s2wn?activetab=pivot:overviewtab Oh, and VGAudio can also convert dsp files extracted from the game to wav, if you wish to edit them, or use them for any other reason.

 ### Detailed How to use

 To use the provided assembly/disassembly scripts in their respective sub folders, you will first will need